agutikov/shashki/README.md

   - total = (number of 32-bit itegers with 24 bits set) * (number of 24 bits integers with 12 bits set).

 I have no idea if it is possible to guarantee conversion is isomorphic for all states.
+But it seems that this requirement will be met if each item will be processed separately, and will not have theoretical possibility to iterfer with each other during conversion.

 ### SMT